golang/go/doc/godebug.md

 number of cookies.
 To avoid denial of service attacks, this setting and default was backported to Go 1.25.2 and Go 1.24.8.

+Go 1.26 added a new `urlstrictcolons` setting that controls whether `net/url.Parse` allows malformed hostnames containing colons outside of a bracketed IPv6 address.
+The default `urlstrictcolons=1` rejects URLs such as `http://localhost:1:2` or `http://::1/`.
+Colons are permitted as part of a bracketed IPv6 address, such as `http://[::1]/`.

 ### Go 1.25

 Go 1.25 added a new `decoratemappings` setting that controls whether the Go